What is Gifts for Winona?

 How the program works:

-- Those needing help: Anyone who needs help obtaining holiday gifts for their family should apply through the human service agency they work with in the county (Habitat for Humanity, Project FINE, Winona County Community Services, Winona Senior Advocacy Program or Winona Volunteer Services).
+- Those needing help: Anyone who needs help obtaining holiday gifts for their family should apply through the human service agency they work with in the county (Project FINE, Winona Senior Advocacy Program or Winona Volunteer Services).
 The deadline is Nov.
-15. The program’s main priority is to provide gifts to children 18 years of age and younger and individuals 60 years of age and older.
+17. The program’s main priority is to provide gifts to children 18 years of age and younger and individuals 60 years of age and older.
 Families will only be able to report gift requests for family members in these age ranges.

 - Organizations/groups wanting to help: Letters have been sent to churches and other groups inviting them to participate in Gifts for Winona.
 Details of how the program operates are included.
 Any organization or group that wishes to help 10 or more people should call the Gifts for Winona line at 457-8719.
 Sponsors have direct contact with the family or families they are helping and distribute the gifts directly.

-- Individuals wanting to help: Gifts for Winona will use giving trees at: the three Severson-Sinclair gas stations, Security State Bank in Lewiston, Walmart, the Winona Public Library and the Winona Post.
+- Individuals wanting to help: Gifts for Winona will use giving trees at: the three Severson-Sinclair gas stations, Security State Bank in Lewiston, Walmart, and Saint Mary's University.
 Trees will be going up right before Thanksgiving.

 GIFTS ARE DUE BACK TO GIVING TREES ON DEC.
-13 (churches and other organizations may have different deadlines.)
+10 (churches and other organizations may have different deadlines.)
+Gifts do not need to be wrapped.